 |Alaska||Big Lake||Big Lake||61.52685||-149.869||9|

-To break them out one of the GBS levels needs to be in the Level Of Detail (LOD) shelf.
+To split the blob place one of the GBS levels on the Detail shelf.

-In the example I have allowed the user to choose which level of the GBS they want to see.
-This is done by using a parameter from which the user selects and a calculated field which uses the result of the parameter selection to return to desired GBS level.
-In a previous post about how a user can display what they select in a report I have given a description of how to do this.
+In the example the user is able to choose which level of the GBS they want to see.
+This is by using a parameter, which enables the user to select the level, and a calculated field which uses the result of the selection, thereby displaying the selected GBS level.
+This is covered in previous post about how a user can display what they select in a report.

-Once the parameter and calculated field are created the next step is to put the calculated field into the LOD shelf in place of CountryName and the bones of the report are now complete, all that remains to do is to tidy up the titles, tooltips, etc.
+Once the parameter and calculated field are created, to finish put the new calculated field to the LOD shelf, replacing CountryName.
+Now the core of the map view are complete.
+All that remains is to tidy it up; the titles, tooltips, etc.